firecat53/urlscan/README.rst

 ::

-    urlscan [-n] <file>
+    urlscan [-n, --no-browser] [-c, --compact] [-d, --dedupe] <file>

-Urlscan can extract URLs and email addresses from emails, or any text file.
-Calling without the '-n' flag will start the curses browser.
+Urlscan can extract URLs and email addresses from emails or any text file.
+Calling with no flags will start the curses browser.
 Calling with '-n' will just output a list of URLs/email addressess to stdout.
+The '-c' flag removes the context from around the URLs in the curses browser, and the '-d' flag removes duplicate URLs.
 Files can also be piped to urlscan using normal shell pipe mechanisms: `cat <something> | urlscan` or `urlscan < <something>`

 Known bugs and limitations
 --------------------------